Koha-Community/kohadocs/source/opac.rst

    -  **Important**

-          Expired holds are removed by the :ref:`expired holds cron job <expired-holds-label>`, this is not an automatic process and must be set up by your system administrator
+          Expired holds are removed by the :ref:`expired holds cron job <cron-expired-holds-label>`, this is not an automatic process and must be set up by your system administrator

 -  If allowed by the :ref:`OpacHoldNotes` preference then